Frequently Asked Questions

 and you may redeem your ticket(s) for a full

 refund of its face value.
-Note that all forfeited games are treated as losses
+Note that all forfeited players are treated as losses

 and are not liable for refunds.